How to Break 90 in Golf Consistently – The 20 Proven Tips for Better Scores

 Aim a little left if you need to, put the driver away, and take a 3 wood out, etc.

-Make a slight change so you can get through the round and then head to the driving range and check on what the issue could be.
+Make a slight change to get through the round, and then head to the driving range to determine what the issue is.

 Aim for the Middle of the Green